rick-howell/rick-howell.github.io/_posts/2024-06-23-complex-plotting.md

 thumbnail: img/clog.webp
 ---

+A [complex](https://mathworld.wolfram.com/ComplexNumber.html) function is any function $$f: A \rightarrow \mathbb{C}$$, for some domain $$A$$.
+There are many [exciting things](https://www.britannica.com/science/fundamental-theorem-of-algebra) to talk about with complex functions, and maybe we'll get to that in the future, but today we're just going to try and figure out how to actually *look* at them.

 ## The Main Bijection

 When looking to plot complex functions, we'll use a fun and simple fact: